 Keeler Beach and Swim Club

 The Keeler swimming pool was built in the mid-1920s and was a popular place to cool off for locals along.
-Hollywood stars visited the pool after filming westerns in the Alabama Hills near Lone Pine.
+After filming westerns in the Alabama Hills near Lone Pine, Hollywood stars visited the pool.
 The Olympic-sized pool was eventually abandoned and left to the desert winds and sand.

 Keeler Sierra Talc Company Mill

-From the early 1900s to 1942, California was the primary source for talc in the nation.
-With most of the Talc coming from the Talc City mine between Keeler and Death Valley.
-Talc was trucked 19 miles from the mine to Keeler, where it was processed and sacked for shipment.
+From the early 1900s to 1942, California was the primary source for talc.
+Most of the Talc came from the Talc City mine between Keeler and Death Valley.
+Talc was trucked 19 miles from the mine to Keeler, which was processed and sacked for shipment.

 From there, it was loaded onto trains and shipped to Los Angeles.
 Today you can still see the Sierra Talc Company Mill at Keeler.
 The building is private property, so it cannot be entered without permission.

 Cerro Gordo Tram

 Cerro Gordo saw a return of mining activities in 1907 when high-grade zinc ore was discovered at the Union Mine.
-In 1914 a 5.6-mile, a gravity-powered tramway was built from Cerro Gordo to Keeler.
-Twenty tons of zinc ore were transported daily to the Carson and Colorado Railroad at Keeler.
+In 1914 a 5.6-mile, gravity-powered tramway was built from Cerro Gordo to Keeler.
+Twenty tons of zinc ore were transported daily to Keeler’s Carson and Colorado Railroad.
 On and off, mining continued at Cerro Gordo until 1959.
 You can still see the remains of the tramway trestle in Cerro Gordo.

 Getting to There